cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 ### Step-by-Step Guide
 1. **Set Up Azure Data Factory**:
-   - Ensure that you have access to an Azure subscription and have created an Azure Data Factory instance.
+   - Ensure that you have created your Azure account and storage account in order to create an Azure Data Factory instance.
    - Follow this guide to get started: [Getting Started with Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory)

 2. **Extract the Data**: